ahk3695/ahk3695/README.md

-- 👋 Hi, I’m @ahk3695
+- 👋 Hi, I’m ABDULHAMEED KALADAGI
-- 👀 I’m interested in C
+- 👀 I’m interested in FULL STACK WEB DEVELOPER
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning new things
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a job related to IT
-- 📫 How to reach me ...
+- 📫 How to reach me using Email id- ahk3295@gmail.com

 <!---
 ahk3695/ahk3695 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.